McNemar Cosmetic Surgery:

 Monday–Friday: 9 a.m.–5 p.m.

-Board-certified plastic surgeon Dr. Thomas McNemar performs breast augmentation in Tracy to help women from Modesto to Pleasanton, CA, and surrounding cities have fuller breasts that enhance their femininity.
+Board-certified plastic surgeon Dr. Thomas McNemar performs breast augmentation in Tracy to help women from Livermore, Pleasanton, and Dublin, CA, and surrounding cities have fuller breasts that enhance their femininity.
 When it comes to breast augmentation, he literally wrote the book as a co-author of Breast Augmentation & Body Contouring.
 Dr. McNemar provides beautiful, natural-looking results with a genuine appreciation for each patient’s goals and feelings.

 To learn more about breast augmentation and implants, request your consultation online and receive a complimentary excerpt from Dr. McNemar’s book, Breast Augmentation & Body Contouring.
 You can also call him in Tracy at (209) 834-0626 to make your appointment.